toboozy/Game-Job-Scraper/README.md

 AUTOMATION

-In addition, the database_manager can be ran as a background process and will send a push notification if it finds any new jobs to promptly update users of new openings, allowing them to get a headstart on their application.
+In addition, jobscraper.py can be ran as a background process and will send a push notification if it finds any new jobs to promptly update users of new openings, allowing them to get a headstart on their application.
 In this day and age, being the 'first on the stack' can mean the difference between success and failure when hiring managers need to view hundreds if not thousands of applications.

 My method for automation is through the task scheduler.
-I use pyinstaller to convert game-job-scraper to an .exe and then schedule the task to trigger hourly, updating my database each time and sending a push notification if it finds anything.
+I use pyinstaller to convert jobscraper.py to an .exe (making sure I include all dependencies) and then schedule the task to trigger hourly, updating my database each time and sending a push notification if it finds anything.